The inspiration to start a business can come at any time: in the pub, in the shower, in the supermarket, walking the dog.

-Have you thought about drawing up a partnership agreement (or a shareholder’s agreement if you go down the limited company route) setting out what will happen given possible, and definite, circumstances in the future?
+Have you thought about drawing up a partnership agreement (or a shareholder’s agreement if you are setting up a limited company) detailing what will happen given possible, and definite, circumstances in the future?

 For example, what do you do if one of you wants to leave the business, or one of you becomes ill and can no longer work for the business.
 These things do happen, so it’s best to plan for them in advance.